pnp/blog/content/post/how-to-use-a-custom-connector-in-power-automate.md

 -   Add the post a tweet action provide your tweet text with Dynamic content as you wish from your Parse JSON action.
-Don\'t be afraid when the flow adds Apply to each loops!
+Don't be afraid when the flow adds Apply to each loops!
 Unfortunately, both artist-name and -song-name are named name, so you will need to figure out which is which.